krupezevic/qa-intern/manual-tests/test-suites/dynamicSegments/addNew.t.md

-# Add new segment functionality
+# Add new segment for functionality

 * User is able to create new segment
   * Open [superphone app](https://app.superphone-stage.com/login)